welldonestudio/welldonestudio.github.io/docs/add-chain/index.md

 ## Using `dapp:addChain` Method

-The `dapp:addChain` method in the WELLDONE Wallet allows you to add a new chain that does not exist in the WELLDONE Wallet at the frontend by default.
+The ₩dapp:addChain₩ method in the WELLDONE Wallet allows you to add new chains that do not exist in the Welldone Wallet directly at the front end.

 ```javascript
 window.dapp.request(chainName: string, (